iSparsh/archusb/usb_install_base.md

 ```
 then follow the prompts that follow.

 Opening the partition..
-(NOTE: you can replace `cryptroot` with any name you want. eg: encdisk, donkey, etc.)
+(NOTE: you can replace `cryptroot` with any mapper name you want. eg: encdisk, donkey, etc.)
 ```
 # cryptsetup open /dev/sdaX3 cryptroot
 ```